SkyrilHD/HP-8x70W-Hackintosh/README.md

 2. If you are using Windows, use [macrecovery.py](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html) from the offical OpenCore release package.

-After you have created a bootable Installer, copy the EFI folder to the EFI partition and install as usual.
+After you have created a bootable Installer, copy the EFI folder to the EFI partition and install as usual (GUID Partiton Map; APFS).
 After the installation, mount the EFI partition of the installed OS and copy the EFI folder to its partition.

 ## Generating your own serial and Editing ROM